togetherthough/Soft-Tissue-Tumor-Classification/docs/SAM_FEATURE_EVALUATION.md

    - Then run TabPFN/LoCalPFN

 3. **If features are poor** (AUC < 0.6):
-   - Consider alternative approaches (see hieracascade)
    - Check data quality
    - Try different architectures
+   - Consider fine-tuning SAM-Med3D on your specific data

 ## References